 Directions (from Halifax): take Hyway 101 West, to the Annapolis Valley, Exit 10 to Wolfville & Grand Pre to Hyway 1 (Route 1), the shop is on your right hand side.

 Address: 11865 Highway 1, Grand Pre, Nova Scotia, Canada

 As spectacular as their products, is the Tangled Garden itself.
-Open to visitors daily (10AM – 6PM) with a classical seven circuit that crosses water features, clover fields, vegetable garden, arbors and a wildflower labyrinth, this is a reprieve of beauty for any garden lover.
+Open to visitors daily (10AM – 6PM) with a classical seven circuit that crosses water features, clover fields, vegetable garden, arbours and a wildflower labyrinth, this is a reprieve of beauty for any garden lover.
 This garden was, in my time in the Annapolis Valley, a regular source of inspiration for my own.
 Every visit I would marvel at some new feature or discovery.
-Please honor their suggested visitors fee ($3 at last visit) which helps with upkeep and development, with that you’re free to roam, contemplate and breathe deeply the scent of this, Tangled Garden.
+Please honour their suggested visitor fee ($3 at last visit) which helps with upkeep and development, with that you’re free to roam, contemplate and breathe deeply the scent of this, Tangled Garden.